pukmajster/funky/README.md

 # Keith

 Keith is an open-source mods manager for L4D2, developed with Electron, Svelte and SkeletonUI.
-Currently still in early development.

 ![App](/resources/app.png)